utdesign-makerspace/Makerspace-Home/src/blog/recruiting-for-spring-2023.md

 - A free UTDesign Makerspace polo shirt
 - 24/7 access to the Makerspace (if needed)

-### Development Lead (IT)

-The Systems Administrator oversees managing externally-developed technologies.
-This role is great for those who want to ensure students are able to rely on the makerspace and have experience managing the software for a large engineering facility.
-- Manages our user database
-- Manages every UTDesign Makerspace computer for security
-- Installs and updates necessary firmware and software on computers
-- Monitors our security footage through automated tools
-- Manages any other external tools (ex.
-Moodle, Home Assistant)

 ### Events Lead (Community)

 The Events Lead oversees planning and execution of UTDesign Makerspace events.
 This role is great for people with creative ideas who are looking for experience planning fun and interesting events.